aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-replace-cilium.md

 This page provides walkthroughs on replacing the EKS Anywhere Cilium with a custom CNI.
 For more information on CNI customization see [Use a custom CNI]({{< ref "/docs/reference/clusterspec/optional/cni#use-a-custom-cni"  >}}).

+{{% alert title="Note" color="primary" %}}
+When replacing EKS Anywhere Cilium with a custom CNI, it is your responsibility to manage the custom CNI, including version upgrades and support.
+{{% /alert %}}

 ## Prerequisites

 * EKS Anywhere v0.15+.